-Heavily inspired by filmmaking and the technique of montage, Diego’s work trusts its multiple interpretations to the recombination of images and media and the communication stablished between discordant elements.
+Heavily influenced by filmmaking and montage techniques, Diego’s work constructs meaning through the recombination of images and media, trusting interpretation to emerge from the tension and interaction between discordant elements.

 +